George Spafford Richardson: First World War

 Richardson was serving on the Imperial General Staff in London as New Zealand's representative, having taken over Colonel Alfred Robin in this capacity, when the First World War broke out.
 He helped in the formation of the Royal Naval Division and deployed to France in September 1914 as its chief of staff, and then as assistant adjutant and quartermaster general with the temporary rank of lieutenant colonel.
 With the division, he served in the unsuccessful defence of Antwerp, and managed to avoid being taken prisoner of war when the city fell to the Germans.

 Returning to England in November 1914 and still with the Royal Naval Division, Richardson helped prepare it for the Gallipoli Campaign and landed at Gallipoli on 25 April 1915.
-His work as a staff officer throughout the campaign was so highly regarded that he was promoted to brigadier general and appointed deputy adjutant and quartermaster general of the British XII Corps.
+His work as a staff officer throughout the campaign was so highly regarded that he was promoted to temporary brigadier general and appointed deputy adjutant and quartermaster general of the British XII Corps.
 In October 1915, he was appointed a Companion of the Order of St Michael and St George.
 He served in Salonika with XII Corps as part of the British Salonika Army from December 1915 to February 1916.
 In recognition of his service at Gallipoli and Salonika, he was awarded the Croix de Chevalier of the Légion d'honneur (Legion of Honour) in March 1916.
 This French award is uncommon to New Zealanders with fewer than 100 awards made, and Richardson was one of only 14 members of the New Zealand Military Forces to be decorated with the Legion of Honour during the war.

 At the request of the New Zealand Government, in February 1916 Richardson returned to England to become the New Zealand representative at the War Office.
 Transferring to the New Zealand Expeditionary Force (NZEF), he also took responsibility for its administration.
 His responsibilities extended to the overall command of all NZEF personnel in the United Kingdom.
 This included wounded personnel receiving medical treatment, nurses and doctors, as well as soldiers undergoing training before being transferred to the front.
 The overall commander of the NZEF, Lieutenant General Alexander Godley, thought highly of Richardson's work and it was recognised in the June 1917 Birthday Honours with his appointment as a Companion of the Order of the Bath.

 Shortly after the cessation of hostilities Richardson was made a Commander of the Order of the British Empire in the 1919 New Year Honours.
 He had also been mentioned in despatches on three occasions during the course of the war.